devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 I wasn't sure which was the best way to write simple If/Else statements inside JSX.

-Every time I needed to write conditionals I would do it in a different way and I would feel frustrated that I wasn't consistent.
+Every time I needed to write conditionals I would do it in a different way and I would feel frustrated because I wasn't consistent.

 Here are some different ways you can write If/Else conditionals in React:
 READMORE